jobs-git/evogp/README.md

 We warmly welcome community developers to contribute to EvoGP and look forward to your pull requests!

-## Community & Support

-- Engage in discussions and share your experiences on [GitHub Issues](https://github.com/EMI-Group/evogp/issues).
-- Join our QQ group (ID: 297969717).

 ## Acknowledgements

 1. Thanks to John R. Koza for the [genetic programming (GP) algorithm](https://www.genetic-programming.com/), which provided an excellent automatic programming technique and laid the foundation for the development of EvoGP.